 </ img>

-A couple of months ago, we talked about the Goodram innovations that the company introduced at IFA 2019.
+A couple of months ago we talked about the new Goodram products that the company presented at IFA 2019.
 Something

 - Why is Goodram IRDM PRO Gen.2 interesting?